stineb/geco_website/README.md

 Note: changes to the theme are not automatically updated.

-To link to a bought domain set the cname parameter in the github actions workflow to the correct domain instead of a github location.
+To link to a bought domain set a cname parameter in the github actions workflow at the build stage to the correct domain instead of a github location.

+Change the `config/_default/*.yaml` files to change site parameters.